johnnywycliffe/RaceDotNet/Design Docs/Software.md

 Allows one or two drivers to compete in a limited speed challenge.

 #### Description
+One or two people line up at a start line, and the device gives a countdown.
+For the next quarter mile, the drvier(s) go as fast as they can.
+Once the  1/4 mile is up, The device indicates to slow down.

+Drags can be sent as a challenge to another driver, or letting the first respondant from the general vicinity apply.

+Afterwards, data is processed to give the best representation of the Drag as possible.

 #### High level
+Initiating Driver:
+1. Drag is initialized
+2. Wait for confirmation from target driver or any other driver in the area.
+3. Drivers are allowed to set up, pressing button 1 when ready.
+4. After setup time is over, a random amount of time between 3-10 seconds is given to avoid anticipation.
+5. A quick countedown using the LEDs is produced.
+6. A false start is "awarded" if driver is in motion before go
+7. Save every GPS signal, adding distance traveled (Not straight-line, but from point to point because real roads are curvy)
+8. Once Distance is greater the 1/4 mile, signal drivers to slow down and stop.
+9. Math is done to calculate all of the relevant data.
+10. Data is show to driver, winner is displayed.
+11. Data is saved.

 #### Data saved to SD
+1. Participants
+2. All GPS data used to average the start of the drag
+3. All GPS data during Drag.
+4. Math results
+5. Scores for each driver.

 ### Course
 A full loop of a course, with checkpoints that must be hit.
 Can be multiple laps.